renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/os/cbl-mariner.md

 See [here](../../scanner/vulnerability.md#data-sources).

 ### Fixed Version
-Trivy takes fixed versions from [CBL-Mariner OVAL][oval].
+Vul takes fixed versions from [CBL-Mariner OVAL][oval].

 ### Severity
-Trivy calculates the severity of an issue based on the severity provided in [CBL-Mariner OVAL][oval].
+Vul calculates the severity of an issue based on the severity provided in [CBL-Mariner OVAL][oval].

 ### Status
-Trivy supports the following [vulnerability statuses] for CBL-Mariner.
+Vul supports the following [vulnerability statuses] for CBL-Mariner.

 |       Status        | Supported |
 | :-----------------: | :-------: |